samaradel/www_threefold/www.gig.tech/content/home/a_block_intro_home.md

 title = "edge cloud"
 weight = 1

-header_1 = "Technology"
-header_2 = "for building a new Internet"
+header_1 = "Technology for a new Internet"
 +++

-GIG is creating technology that empowers a secure, scalable and self-healing internet.
-A **software company** formed by a diverse group of like-minded entrepreneurs and engineers chasing a common goal.
-GIG seeks a number of different channels to market the technology by operating a dual license strategy enabling both commercial partners and not-for-profit organisations using open-source software.
+GIG is a technology company that empowers a secure, scalable and self-healing Internet.
+We are formed by a diverse group of like-minded entrepreneurs and engineers chasing a common goal: realizing a green and neutral Internet.
+GIG seeks different channels to market by operating a dual license strategy enabling both commercial partners and not-for-profit organisations using our open-source software.